The pattern

 -

-Specialist reads take days — long enough that the answer doesn't change what happens
+Specialist reads take days — long enough that the answer doesn't change

 during the visit.